vuejs/v2.vuejs.org/source/api/instantiation-options.md

 ## Lifecycle Hooks

 All lifecycle hooks have their `this` context bound to the ViewModel instance they belong to.
-For `'enteredView'`, `'leftView'`, `'beforeDestroy'`, `'afterDestroy'`, the ViewModel instance will also emit events in the form of `'hook:eventName'`.
+For `'attached'`, `'detached'`, `'beforeDestroy'`, `'afterDestroy'`, the ViewModel instance will also emit events in the form of `'hook:eventName'`.

 ### created